 3. Actions (THEN)

 Actions specify the actions that will result when the rule is processed successfully (when all filters are met).
 You have the option to check off Stop processing other rules to prevent the actions of the rule to trigger other rules.

 Ordering of rules

 You are able to order your rules if you want certain ones to take priority over others, in the case that there are conflicts in the rules actions.
 This means that the one ordered higher will have its actions take precedence, and the lower rule may only apply some of its actions so as not to conflict with the other.
 Time-based rules are special, in the sense that they will only be processed if the conditions are met at the designated time.

-Type in the desired position of the row, or the arrows to the left of each rule (upon hovering) to adjust rules up or down the list.
+Type in the desired position of the row, or the arrows to the left of each rule (upon hovering), to adjust rules up or down the list.